owlks4/titanic-marconi-map/README.md

-# Titanic Marconi Messages Map
+# Titanic Marconi messages map

-A 3D map depicting the exchange of wireless messages in the North Atlantic on April 15th, 1912 - the morning the Titanic sank.

-('Marconi' refers to the Marconi wireless communication technology employed by most of the ships on the map.)
+A 3D map depicting the exchange of wireless messages in the North Atlantic on April 15th, 1912 - the night the Titanic sank.
+(Marconi: the wireless communication technology employed by most of the ships on the map.)

 ## Instructions: